vanjang/DisneyCharacters/README.md

 3. System Design
 Adhering to Clean Architecture, project layers are separated as follows:
-- Application: Along with app's entry point as @main App, it has Dependencies too.
-Dependencies are propagated via EnviromentObject.
+- Application: Includes the app's entry point as @main App and Dependencies.
+Dependencies are propagated via EnvironmentObject.
-- Domain: Defines app's business logic with Entities, RepositoryInterfaces, and UseCases.
-Each of these are divided into MainPage and DetailPage, adhering their purpose.
+- Domain: Contains Entities, RepositoryInterfaces, and UseCases.
+Each of these is divided into MainPage and DetailPage, adhering to their respective purposes.
 - Data: Defines Repository implementations.
-- Services: Defines app's data transfer implementations including remote(NetworkService) and local(UserDefaultsStorage).
+- Services: Defines the app's data transfer implementations including remote(NetworkService) and local(UserDefaultsStorage).
 - Presenters: Contains MainPage and DetailPage, associated with corresponding Views and ViewModels.
-- Common: Contains shared files such as extensions, UI components, modifiers, and error.
+- Common: Contains shared files such as extensions, UI components, modifiers, and error handling.
 - Tests: Currently only Unit Tests are included.